laxdronum/QMX-Plus-Battery-and-Audio-Board-Rev.2/README.md

 ## Revision History - Latest Revision: Rev. 2.0

-* July 2025 Rev. 2.0 : Added support for 9V QMX+ by integrating an MP2315 buck converter to step down battery voltage.
+- July 2025 Rev. 2.0 : Added support for 9V QMX+ by integrating an MP2315 buck converter to step down battery voltage.
 Minor layout and silkscreen adjustments made.

+- March 2026 Rev. 2.1 : The text 'Made by' has been updated to 'Designed by' to comply with JLCPCB's policies.

 ## Images